databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/{{cookiecutter.project_name}}/terraform/README.md

 [staging/training-job.tf](./staging/training-job.tf) and [prod/training-job.tf](./prod/training-job.tf).
 As part of the workflow, model validation runs after training and before the deployment.

-To enable the model validation stack, resolve the TODOs in [notebooks/ModelValidation](../validation/notebooks/ModelValidation.py) to complete the model validation implementation.
+To enable the model validation stack, resolve the TODOs in [model_validation_input](../validation/model_validation_input.py) to complete the model validation implementation and update return value of `get_run_mode`.
-Then update `run_mode` in [staging/training-job.tf](./staging/training-job.tf) and [prod/training-job.tf](./prod/training-job.tf). `run_mode` can be one of the three values:
-* `disabled` : Do not run the model validation notebook.
-* `dry_run`  : Run the model validation notebook.
-Ignore failed model validation rules and proceed to move model to Production stage.
-* `enabled`  : Run the model validation notebook.
-Move model to Production stage only if all model validation rules are passing.

-Once model validation is in enabled or dry run mode, the model validation result will be logged to the description of the registered model version.
+Once model validation is in ENABLED or DRY_RUN mode, the model validation result will be logged to the description of the registered model version.

 ## Develop and test config changes
 To get started, open `staging/inference-job.tf`.
 The file contains the ML resource definition of a batch inference job, like: